Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/docs/articles/node-common-modules/index.md

 Below we give a suggested directory structure that could work:

-Let's say that we wanted to have the folder at `/usr/lib/node/<some-package>/<some-version>` hold the contents of a specific version of a package.
+Let’s say that we wanted to have the folder at `/usr/lib/node/<some-package>/<some-version>` hold the contents of a specific version of a package.

 Packages can depend on one another.
 In order to install package `foo`, it may be necessary to install a specific version of package `bar`.
 The `bar` package may itself have dependencies, and in some cases, these may even collide or form cyclic dependencies.

 Because Node.js looks up the `realpath` of any modules it loads (that is, it resolves symlinks) and then [looks for their dependencies in `node_modules` folders](https://nodejs.org/api/modules.html#modules_loading_from_node_modules_folders), this situation can be resolved with the following architecture:

 -   `/usr/lib/node/foo/1.2.3/`: Contents of the `foo` package, version 1.2.3.
 -   `/usr/lib/node/bar/4.3.2/`: Contents of the `bar` package that `foo` depends on.
 -   `/usr/lib/node/foo/1.2.3/node_modules/bar`: Symbolic link to `/usr/lib/node/bar/4.3.2/`.
 -   `/usr/lib/node/bar/4.3.2/node_modules/*`: Symbolic links to the packages that `bar` depends on.

 Thus, even if a cycle is encountered, or if there are dependency conflicts, every module will be able to get a version of its dependency that it can use.

 When the code in the `foo` package does `require('bar')`, it will get the version that is symlinked into `/usr/lib/node/foo/1.2.3/node_modules/bar`.
-Then, when the code in the `bar` package calls `require('quux')`, it'll get the version that is symlinked into `/usr/lib/node/bar/4.3.2/node_modules/quux`.
+Then, when the code in the `bar` package calls `require('quux')`, it’ll get the version that is symlinked into `/usr/lib/node/bar/4.3.2/node_modules/quux`.

 Furthermore, to make the module lookup process even more optimal, rather than putting packages directly in `/usr/lib/node`, we could put them in `/usr/lib/node_modules/<name>/<version>`.
 Then Node.js will not bother looking for missing dependencies in `/usr/node_modules` or `/node_modules`.